diqidoq/gimp-build-from-source-docs/README.md

 Preparation
 -----------

-We basically use 2 folders for Nordholts approach (of course there are others):
+We basically use 2 folders for Nordholts approach:

  1. First sub folder from the cloning of the git repository (will created automatically while cloning)
  2. Second sub folder for the later installation from the build